SankaranarayananMurugan/spring-security-guide/22. Token Based Authentication/README.md

 }
 ```

-Now create an REST API to return the generated token from `AuthenticationService` as below:
+Now create a REST API to return the generated token from `AuthenticationService` as below:

 ```java
 @RestController